happybara-io/WorkflowBuddy/README.md

 ### Self-hosted options

+⚠ No matter where you deploy the server, you'll need to start by creating your Slack app to get credentials - [Step 1 - #Setup, from #Run Local Server](#setup).

 #### Fly.io

 - Add secrets from `.env.example` using [`flyctl secrets`](https://fly.io/docs/reference/secrets/#setting-secrets).
 Same secrets setup as in Development section.